-To enable all children to have access to the curriculum, information and guidance, physical environment, school and wider community To enable targeted support and provision To enable specialist, individualised support and provision All staff have had initial TIS training.
+To enable all children to have access to the curriculum, information and guidance, physical environment, school and wider community To enable targeted support and provision To enable specialist, individualised support and provision All Staff receive annual training introducing them to the expectations of provision for SEN pupils.
+New staff receive this training as part of the Biscovey induction process.
+There are regular SEND snippets where information, new procedures or good practice is shared.
+The SENCO delivers training to T.A's as part of their CPD offer in specific areas.
+All staff have had initial TIS training working with the co-director of Trauma Informed Schools.
+Most staff attended an Aspire wide inset training on Speech, Language and Communication needs.
 2 members of staff have TIS training, with two further members of staff starting the training imminently.
-Level 3 Multi Agency Child Protection Training for 3 members of staff.
-The Well Being Lead has the following qualifications: Forest school Leader level 3 Penhaligon's Friends National Autistic Society-Social communication/ Sensory Needs.
+2 members of the Senior Leadership team have attended a 2 day TIS training session.
+Good Practice is shared and modelled where appropriate.
+Level 3 Multi Agency Child Protection Training for 2 members of staff.